-Private law disputes, including product liability claims, are tried exclusively by civil courts and only by a judge, depending on the amount of the dispute.
-As a rule, justices of the peace are competent to examine claims of up to &20,000; one-member first instance courts, claims between &20,000 and &250,000; and three-member first instance courts, claims exceeding &250,000 (articles 14 and 18 of the Greek Code of Civil Procedure - "GCCP").
+Private law disputes, including product liability claims, are tried exclusively by civil courts and only by one to three judges, depending on the amount of the dispute.
+As a rule, justices of the peace are competent to examine claims valued up to $\notin 20,000$ ; one-member first instance courts, claims between $\notin 20,000$ and $\notin 250,000$ ; and three-member first instance courts, claims exceeding $\notin 250,000$ (articles 14 and 18 of the Greek Code of Civil Procedure - "GCCP").
+Collective claims are subject to the exclusive competence of the three-member first instance courts (article 10, para.
+19 of the Consumers' Law; see also questions 3.4 and 4.4).